phani-srikar/stanford-iOS-lecture-notes/Lecture 9 - View Controller Lifecycle and Scroll Views/Part 1 - View Controller Lifecycle.md

 This is a good place to do things like start animations, timers, and observing external items.

 You can also kick off a very expensive task here (say, a network fetch), to avoid making it block the view appearing.
-You typically also want to ensure such tasks happen in the background, which we'll look at in the next lecture.
+You typically also want to ensure such tasks happen in the background (not main thread), which we'll look at in the next lecture.

 These points highlight an important UX principal: **you should never block the user interface experience**.
 If nothing happens when they try to interact with your app, they will stop using it.